litlfred/ITI.VHL/input/pagecontent/volume-1.md

 A other profile actor name in other profile name might be grouped with a this profile actor name to describe benefit/what is accomplished by grouping.

+### mCSD
+The mCSD Profile supports querying for Endpoint(s) for Organizations.
+The Trust Anchor may store DID (Decentralized IDentifier) as endpoints for Jurisdictions.
+### DSG
+IPS or other health documents being shared could be digitally signed using DSG.